tomcl/HowToUseGitTJWC/README.md

 <img src="Github%20workflow.jpg"> </img>
 </p>

-The picture shows how changes are propagated between the central github repository that you created, and your local files: the *working tree*).
+The picture shows how changes are propagated between the central Github repository that you created, and your local files: the *working tree*).
 For now ignore the red arrows, and focus on the blue arrows that represent typical workflow.

 Saving your changes - once you have useful new code - is a two-stage process as shown in the left-hand side of the picture: